Contents

 UK taxpayers who invest in VCT can claim income tax relief of 30% of the amount invested and receive ongoing tax-free dividends.
 The government provide these tax reliefs to encourage people to support higher risk smaller businesses, which are important to expanding the UK economy.

-A VCT does not replace a pension, but the tax reliefs and tax-free dividends can be complimentary to an investors long term investment plans.
-Whilst these do carry a degree of risk, as is the nature of all early-stage investment, they do also offer high rewards for those seeking a high-risk, high-reward profile.
-Despite the tax-free dividends and comparatively low minimum investment, VCTs are not for everyone, as they carry a degree of risk as the companies in which they invest are early-stage businesses.
+Tax reliefs and tax-free dividends can be complimentary to an investors long-term investment plans.
+As the nature of all early-stage investments means that there is a higher risk of failure, they may offer higher rewards – for those seeking a high-risk, high-reward profile.
+Despite the tax-free dividends and comparatively low minimum investment, VCTs are not for everyone, as the underlying assets in the portfolio carry a higher risk as the companies in which they invest are early-stage businesses.

 Webinar: Exploring the VCT market with James Ramsay